FAccTRec/facctrec2020/index.md

 ---

 <div style="color: red; margin-bottom: 5ex;">
-DEADLINE EXTENTION: the deadline of the FAccTRec workshop is extended.
+DEADLINE EXTENSION: the deadline of the FAccTRec workshop is extended.
 The authors have to register the abstract before <span style="font-weight: bold;">July 31</span>, and submit the paper <span style="font-weight: bold;">August 4</span>.
 </div>

 Due to the pandemic of the COVID-19, the main conference RecSys2020 will be held in an online form.
 Following the change, the FAccTRec workshop will be an online form.